 Top Spending Markets

-The Case of Harbin Beer
+The Case of Harbin Brewery

 The Case of Wolf Blass

 Wolf Blass is an Australian winery based in Nuriootpa, South Australia, within the Barossa Valley wine region.

-Affluent, tech and digitally savvy, and open to new experiences, Chinese millennials have been dubbed as China’s “super consumers”.
+Affluent, tech and digitally savvy, and open to new experiences, Chinese millennials have been dubbed China’s “super consumers”.

-Knowing where and how to connect with the millennials are critical for businesses planning to sell alcohol in China.
+Knowing where and how to connect with China Millennials are critical for businesses planning to sell alcohol in China.
 To appeal to this group, you must understand their different lifestyle and spending patterns.
-It is also vital to determine the cities they stay and evaluate the competition in these local markets.
+It is also vital to determine where they are and evaluate the competition in these local markets.
 The suitability of existing branding and marketing strategies must also be reviewed.